If a business goes into administration what happens if it is sold?

 When a business goes into administration one often hears about the administrators putting a business on the market as they try and sell the business.
 This is mainly because the administrators are charged with getting the maximum return for creditors as quickly as possible.
-As such by putting the business up for sale then there is a possibility that a lump sum of cash is available.
+By putting the business up for sale there is a possibility that a lump sum of cash is available.

 The administrators are not allowed to trade the business at a loss and after 28 days they personally take on the liability of the employment contracts.
 Therefore a quick sale is the preferred option.
 Of course, the problem with a quick sale is that the urgency will mean that the valuation is likely to be depressed.
 Having said that if a business languishes too long in a period of limbo then the value of the business can be quickly eroded and staff are demoralised accelerating the decline.
-This is sometimes the justification of a pre pack administration which we discuss on other pages where the business is put into administration and then effectively sold at the same time.
+This is sometimes the justification of a pre pack administration , where the business is put into administration and then effectively sold at the same time.

 Prior to a sale of the business the administrators will usually take drastic measures to reduce the costs.
-In the case of retail they will usually close down many stores and make people redundant.This is what is happening to the Birthdays stores at Clinton Cards.
+In the case of retail they will usually close down many stores and make people redundant i.e. the case of Clinton Cards.

-Once the business has been put into administration then the directors lose control of the process and they will have no say in who the business is sold to or for how much.
-Unless of course they can raise funds to buy the business back.
+Once the business has been put into administration the directors lose control of the process and will have no say in who the business is sold to or for how much - Unless of course they can raise funds to buy the business back.